 Barbara initially offered $100k for a 51% stake on the condition they lowered the price of the Raising Wild bathing suits to under $100 to compete favorably in the market.
 The two women countered with a 35% stake, and they all settled for the Shark getting a 50% stake.

-In the first year after their Shark Tank episode aired, Raising Wild made sales of $400,000.
-The company followed Barbara Corcoran’s advice and named the different bathing suits after their sisters while also lowering the prices.
-Raising Wild has also entered the kids’ swimwear and women’s apparel market.
+In the first year after their Shark Tank episode aired, Raising Wild had sales of $400k.
+The company followed Barbara Corcoran’s advice and named the different bathing suits after their sisters while also lowering prices.
+Raising Wild entered both the kids’ swimwear and women’s apparel market during this time, and they had also planned to add eyewear and sandals to their product catalog.

-Barbara Corcoran continues to partner with Raising Wild to this day.
-In fact, Raising Wild has appeared in the investor’s list of her favorite Shark Tank investments of all time.
+Barbara Corcoran continues to partner with Raising Wild, and in fact, Raising Wild has appeared in the investor’s list of her favorite Shark Tank investments of all time.

 - The swimwear is made of quality fabric